 NVQs can be taken by those who are employed and those who are studying and have a part-time job or access to a work placement.

 Vocational courses are assessed on a portfolio of evidence as well as practical assignments.
 A qualified assessor will observe you and test your knowledge and understanding of the job you are performing.
 When you reach the required standard the assessor will sign-off the individual units.

 Undergraduate course applications are made through the Universities and Colleges Admissions Service (UCAS).
 These courses may be required prior to gaining a first degree.

 Many first degrees will require students to read for the degree of bachelor which may take around three years to complete.
 However, in the sciences and engineering integrated courses that cover both undergraduate level and advanced level which will lead to a degree of master, these usually take four years to complete and include a research project or dissertation.

-You can either enrol to study a bachelor’s degree right from the start or you can begin by taking a 2 year foundation degree or HND, and then complete a degree later.
-You have the option to study a one honours degree plus concentrate entirely on single subject or you can study couple of topics in a shared or combined honours degree.
+You can either enrol to study a bachelor’s degree right from the start or you can begin by taking a 2-year foundation degree or HND, and then complete a degree later.
+You have the option to study a one honours degree plus concentrate entirely on a single subject or you can study a couple of topics in a shared or combined honours degree.

-The duration of a undergraduate course will vary conditioned on the type of course you select and will alternate from 1 year up to 4 years.
+The duration of an undergraduate course will vary conditioned on the type, of course, you select and will alternate from 1 year up to 4 years.

 It can be quite confusing when choosing a postgraduate course as there are many different types of courses available.
 Some you will need to meet certain entry requirements.
 You need to find the course that is suitable to your needs and will help you gain qualifications in your chosen field.